 - Residential Communities

-The principal treatment process utilized in the treatment process is aerobic digestion – specifically an activated sludge process.
+The principal treatment process is aerobic digestion – specifically an activated sludge process.
 Aerobic digestion is a microbial process occurring in the presence of oxygen.
 Under aerobic conditions, bacteria and other microorganisms rapidly consume the organic matter in the effluent and convert it into carbon dioxide.

 In the activated sludge process, dissolved oxygen is supplied, using an air diffuser system, into an aeration tank containing a suspension of wastewater and microorganisms called activated sludge.
 Microorganisms in the aeration tank use the dissolved oxygen and the organic matter as food to produce more microorganisms.
 To promote the maintenance and growth of the bacteria, Remote has incorporated proprietary technologies into its aeration system.